-Adrien Couton is an Associate Partner based in Mumbai who leads the firm's water and sanitation work.
-His work focuses primarily on expanding access to water and sanitation in partnership with development institutions, multinational corporations, and entrepreneurs.
+Adrien is a Partner at Dalberg based in Mumbai.
+He leads the firm's Water and Sanitation Practice, focusing primarily on expanding access to water and sanitation in partnership with development institutions, multinational corporations, and entrepreneurs.

 Joe Dougherty leads Dalberg's San Francisco office.
 He has served as a trusted advisor to donor agencies, governments, NGOs, and leading corporations for nearly twenty years, and has worked in more than thirty countries.
 Before joining Dalberg, Joe was the Director of the Economic Growth practice at Cardno Emerging Markets, where he worked with the World Bank, Nike Foundation, USAID, AusAID and others to improve access to finance, raise agricultural productivity, and enhance the lives of the poor in developing countries.
 Earlier in his career, Joe worked with both Deloitte and A.T.
 Kearney, where he served as the firm's first country manager for Thailand and worked extensively across Southeast Asia.

 In addition to his work in development, Joe served on the Board of the North Carolina World Trade Association and as Co-Chairman of the DREAMS Center, an award-winning program for at-risk youth.
-He has taught MBA courses at the University of North Carolina Wilmington and continues to teach seminars on Consulting Skills, Project Management and Professional Writing at the Johns Hopkins University School of Advanced International Studies (SAIS).
+He has taught MBA courses at the University of North Carolina Wilmington and continues to teach seminars on Consulting Skills, Project Management and Professional Writing at the Johns Hopkins University School of Advanced International Studies (SAIS) as well as the Haas School of Business at the University of California-Berkeley.
 Joe graduated from Loyola University in Maryland and received an MBA from the Wharton School of Business as well as an MA from SAIS.

 Prior to joining Dalberg, Carlijn spent seven years at McKinsey & Company.
 She has also worked for the Ministry of Foreign Affairs of the Kingdom of the Netherlands, focusing on Official Development Assistance as part of the Dutch diplomatic corps.
 She previously worked for a grassroots development NGO in Delhi.